 Unless otherwise specified, all assignments are due in hard copy at the beginning of class on due date provided and must be uploaded to turnitin.com by 5pm on that date.
-Assignments will be considered late if either the hard copy or the turnitin.com upload are not submitted on time.
+Assignments will be considered late if either the hard copy is not submitted on time or the turnitin.com upload is not submitted on time.
+To submit a late assignment, bring your assignment to the Sociology Department room 225.
+Date stamp your paper and insert it in the box for third year courses.
+Do not put the assignment under my door or in my mailbox.